PaloAltoNetworks/aws-transit-vpc/documentation/deployment-doc.md

 4. Next, enter a unique name for your stack.
 ![alt text](images/stack_name.png "Stack name")

-5. Provide the parameters to the stack.
-Make sure that VPC and Subnet ranges are in valid.
+5. Provide the parameters for the stack.
+Make sure that VPC and Subnet ranges are valid.

-6. Then click on “Next”.
+6. Then click “Next”.

 7. Optionally, enter tags for your stack and then click on “Next”.
 ![alt text](images/stack_tags.png "Tags")

 8. Review the details of the stack and then on the same page, under "Capabilities", check the “I acknowledge that AWS CloudFormation might create IAM resources with custom names” option.

-9. Then click on “Create”.
+9. Then click on “Create” and wiat for the stack to be completed.